VTMGR/Pootilla/README.md

 Original mod by [legoandmars](https://github.com/legoandmars/Utilla).

 # Newtilla
-A stable rewrite of Utilla that update dynamically using mostly harmony patches, this version should be less prone to breaking and is much simpler.
+A stable rewrite of Utilla that updates dynamically using mostly harmony patches, this version should be less prone to breaking and is much simpler.

 # Installation
-First, get the original [Utilla](https://github.com/legoandmars/Utilla), and put it in your plugins.
-Then download [Newtilla](https://github.com/Loafiat/Newtilla/releases) and put that in your plugins aswell.
+First, download [Newtilla](https://github.com/Loafiat/Newtilla/releases) and put that in your plugins.
+Optionally, you can download the original [Utilla](https://github.com/legoandmars/Utilla) aswell, I'd recommend it as most mods won't work without it.
 Your done, enjoy!

 # Examples: